 Reference Documents: RFC 1591, ICP-1, GAC principles on delegation and re-delegation of ccTLDs

+Basic Rule from RFC 1591: The IANA is not in the business to define what is and what is not a country.
+The selection of the ISO 3166 list as a basis for country code top-level domain names was made with the knowledge that ISO has a procedure for determining which entities should be and should not be on that list.

-Fast Track Process for IDN ccTLD’s
+Rules Fast Track Process for IDN ccTLD’s

-Eligibility: name of country or territory must be listed on International Standard ISO 3166-1, Codes for the representation of names of countries and their subdivisions – Part 1: Country Codes’
+Eligibility: The name of country or territory or must be listed on International Standard ISO 3166-1, Codes for the representation of names of countries and their subdivisions – Part 1: Country Codes’

 TLD String: Meaningful representation of the name of a country or territory listed on ISO 3166-1 in an official language of that country or territory.